Leisure

 Thermostat Stuck Closed / Sensor Misreading

-Oven overheats and burns food even at low settings, no error code
+The oven overheats and burns food even at low settings, with no error code displayed.

 Advertisements